 Instructions

 • Using a food processor, add gingersnap cookies.
-Pulse until cookies become a fine crumble.
+Pulse until cookies become a fine crumb.

 29 gingersnap cookies